The Netherlands

 Obligation to compensate financially for the prejudice caused by the offence and/or an obligation to provide proof of compliance with such an obligation

-- This probation measure is usually not imposed in the framework of the conditional release, but may be imposed in the framework of a suspended sentence (in practice, not used very often);
+- This probation measure is usually not imposed in the framework of the conditional release, but can be imposed in the framework of a suspended sentence;

 - If this is the only condition attached to a conditional release or suspended sentence, it is not necessary to impose an obligation to report to the probation service (see preliminary remark no. 6)